leapmotion/leapjs-plugins/README.md

 This repository holds a collection of independent plugins which extend the functionality of LeapJS itself.

+**`leap-plugins.js`** is a collection of amazing plugins to get you started quickly.

+ - **Hand Entry** Emit events when a hand enters of leaves the field of view.
+ - **Hand Hold** Attach user-data to frame objects, such as hands or fingers.
+ - **Screen Position** Get the on-screen position of any point in Leap-space.
+ - **Version Check** Ensure a minimum protocol version when running your app.
+ - **Playback** Demo or test your app run with pre-recorded frames.

+**`leap-plugins-extras.js`** explores what can be done with LeapJS Plugins.

+ - **Proximity Alert** Explore the interaction box with audio feedback.

 ## Usage

 Include LeapJS >= 0.4.0 and either javascript file of an individual plugin or a collection.